 Astilbe is a distinctive perennial flower which blooms throughout the whole summer period in white, pink, purple or red.
 Depending on the specific sort and climate of the area where it is planted, it can grow up to 2 m in height.

 It prefers areas with partial shade, moderate watering, and well-drained soil.
 It is quite resistant to cold, which makes it a good choice for regions with colder winter seasons.
 You can grow it either from seeds or from directly planting young astilbe plants.

 This flower blooms all summer long and forms beautiful clusters of small blossoms that grow up to 18 inches in height.

 It blooms in a rich palette of colors, including purple, blue, red, pink and white.
 It prefers direct full sunlight (approximately 10 hours per day, if possible), moderate watering and well-drained soil.

 One of the qualities of the verbena flower is that it is quite resistant to sun and heat which means you can expect it blooming even during the hottest days.
 In case you live in an area with relatively high humidity, our advice is to choose a perennial verbena to enjoy a longer and richer floral cascade during the summer.

-This is one of the most breath-taking vines you can have in your garden.
+This is one of the most breath-taking vines with purple flowers you can have in your garden.
 No matter which specific sort you will choose, it will reward you with beautiful scenery full of flowers which are usually blooming between early spring and autumn.